Jump to:

 Epidemiology including risk factors and primary prevention

 Low back pain (LBP) is the fifth most common reason for all physician visits.
-Up to one-quarter of the population will have low back pain in any given year.
-Greater than 90% of the population will experience at least one episode of back pain during their lifetime.1 Lumbar strain is the cause of low back pain in 70% of cases, and is most common between age 20 and 50.2
+In 2020, 619 million people globally developed low back pain at some time in their life.
+Up to one-quarter of the population will have low back pain in any given year.18 Greater than 80% of the population will experience at least one episode of back pain during their lifetime.1 Risk factors include repetitive or heavy lifting, prolonged abnormal position of the trunk (rotated, flexed, hyperextended), poor body mechanics or ergonomics, core weakness, smoking, and psychosocial issues.3,4

 Patho-anatomy/physiology